-- Using one hand, steadily flip the breaker to the “on” location.
-If the breaker trips right away and pops back to “off,” don’t try to reset it and contact a team member from Jent Mechanical LLC at 937-845-1111 right away.
+- Using one hand, steadily flip the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact a team member from Jent Mechanical LLC at 937-845-1111 right away.

 No matter your furnace’s age or brand, it has at minimum one standard wall switch situated on or near it.